-On December 28, 2012, NMFS listed Arctic ringed seals (Phoca hispida hispida) and, thus, the Alaska stock of ringed seals, as "threatened" under the ESA (77 FR 76706).
+On December 28, 2012, NMFS listed Arctic ringed seals (P. h. hispida) and, thus, the Alaska stock of ringed seals, as threatened under the ESA (77 FR 76706).
 The primary concern for this population is the ongoing and anticipated loss of sea ice and snow cover stemming from climate change, which is expected to pose a significant threat to the persistence of these seals in the foreseeable future (based on projections through the end of the 21st century; Kelly et al. 2010a).
-Because of its "threatened" status under the ESA, this stock was designated as "depleted" under the MMPA.
+Because of its threatened status under the ESA, this stock was designated as depleted under the MMPA.
 As a result, the stock was classified as a strategic stock.
 On March 11, 2016, the U.S. District Court for the District of Alaska issued a memorandum decision in a lawsuit challenging the listing of ringed seals under the ESA (Alaska Oil and Gas Association et al. v.
 Pritzker, Case No. 4:14-cv-00029-RPB).
-The decision vacated NMFS' listing of the Arctic ringed seals as a "threatened" species.
-Consequently, it is also no longer designated as "depleted" or classified as a strategic stock.
-Since PBR is undetermined, it is not possible to determine whether direct human-caused mortality and serious injury exceeds PBR and it is not known whether the current annual level of incidental U.S. commercial fishery-related mortality and serious injury (4.1) exceeds 10% of the PBR.
-However, mortality and serious injury occurring incidental to commercial fishing is likely small.
-The total estimated average annual level of human-caused mortality and serious injury based on commercial fisheries observer data (4.1) and a minimum estimate of the Alaska Native harvest (1,040) is 1,044 ringed seals.
+The decision vacated NMFS' listing of Arctic ringed seals as a threatened species.
+Consequently, it is also no longer designated as depleted or classified as a strategic stock.
+Because the PBR for the entire stock is unknown, the mean annual U.S. commercial fishery-related mortality and serious injury rate that can be considered insignificant and approaching zero mortality and serious injury rate is unknown.
+A PBR for only those ringed seals in the U.S. portion of the Bering Sea is 5,100 ringed seals.
+The total estimated annual level of human-caused mortality and serious injury is 1,054 ringed seals.
 Population trends and status of this stock relative to its Optimum Sustainable Population are currently unknown.

-The main concern about the conservation status of ringed seals stems from the likelihood that their sea-ice and snow habitats have been modified by the warming climate and, more so, that the scientific consensus projections are for continued and perhaps accelerated warming in the foreseeable future (Kelly et al. 2010a).
+The main concern about the conservation status of ringed seals stems from the likelihood that their preferred sea-ice and snow habitats are being modified by the warming climate.
+Future scientific projections are for continued and perhaps accelerated warming (Kelly et al. 2010a).
 Climate models consistently project overall diminishing ice and snow cover through the 21st century with regional variation in the timing and severity of those loses.
 Increasing atmospheric concentrations of greenhouse gases are driving climate warming and increasing acidification of the ringed seal's habitat.
 Changes in ocean temperature, acidification, and ice cover threaten prey communities on which ringed seals depend.
-Laidre et al. (2008) concluded that on a worldwide basis ringed seals were likely to be highly sensitive to climate change based on an analysis of various life-history features that could be affected by climate.
+Laidre et al. (2008) concluded that on a worldwide basis ringed seals were likely to be highly sensitive to climate change based on an analysis of various life history features that could be affected by climate.